TLA-FLAT/FLAT/docker/flat/README.md

 ## Finalizing your setup ##

-On mac osx you can find our your docker ip via the "boot2docker ip" command run inside the docker shell.
+On mac osx you can find our your docker ip via the "docker-machine ip default" command run inside the docker shell.

 Goto http://\<docker ip\>/drupal